Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

 - Max range of 20" because your missile needs to constantly burn reaction mass to manoeuvre in space
 - Scores a crit on hit (roll d6 for component)
 - Unable to use if missile bays destroyed
-- Can fire all 2 missiles at once, but remember, ships with active PD are completely invulnerable to missiles
+- Can fire 2 missiles at once, but remember, ships with active PD are completely invulnerable to missiles

 #### 5. System Status Phase